nmunro/bttfb/part1.md

 ## Learning outcomes

-- Learn to define what a git repository is
+- Describe what a git repository is
-- Learn to define what a git commit it
+- Describe what a git commit is
-- Identify what a git hash is
+- Create a git repository
-- Learn how to view the git log
+- Create multiple git commits

 ## Lesson